Tag Archive | fathers

 There are some who have no idea where their dad or child is due to addiction or being a prodigal.

-Some adult kiddos have a spouse who will interfere with their relationship with their father today.
+Some adult kiddos have a spouse who has interfered with or influenced their spouse’s relationship with their father.

-Some will flat out ignore their dad or child due to an argument or conflict that never got resolved.
+Some will flat out ignore their dad or child due to an argument, conflict that never got resolved, or wrong priorities.

-Not everybody has the blessing of going out to eat with their dad today (or celebrating with their children)…and there will be no happy Instagram or Facebook post.
+Not everyone has the blessing of going out to eat with their dad for Father’s Day (or celebrating with their children)…and there will be no happy Instagram or Facebook post.

-Instead, there will be a void…a sadness…that will be greatly felt today.
+Instead, there will be a void…a sadness…an ache…an emptiness…that will be greatly felt today.

 My mom would later remarry and I eventually received one treasure of a dad.
-He’s amazing – absolutely wonderful – so I want to give a big shout out to all of the amazing men who step into the grand position of loving their bonus children.
+He was amazing – absolutely wonderful – so I want to give a big shout out to all of the incredible men who step into the grand position of loving their bonus children.

-God the Father will never leave or forsake us.
-He is always present.
+God the Father is always present.
 He knows every heartache, pain, frustration, and fact about our lives.

 He assures us that He is a Father to the fatherless.

 Family is extremely important to God…so important that He calls us family…and He greatly values us.
-He loves us and calls us His.
+God loves us and calls us His.

 Psalm 68:5 says, “A father to the fatherless, a defender of widows, is God in his holy dwelling.”

 Whatever is hurting your heart today, God knows.
-And He cares.
+He truly loves you and cares.

-Spend some time with God the Father today and allow His love to soothe and encourage your heart.
+Spend time with God the Father and allow His love to soothe, comfort, and encourage your heart.

 Psalm 103:13, “Just as a father has compassion on his children, So the LORD has compassion on those who fear Him.”